Funding for Agri-food Data Canada is provided in part by the Canada First Research Excellence Fund

 Python Regex (re module) – similar to PCRE with some minor syntax differences

-POSIX – a more limited, traditional regex used in Unix tools like grep
+POSIX – a more limited, traditional regex used in Unix tools like grep and awk

 The Semantic Engine uses a flavor of regex aligned with JavaScript-style regular expressions, so it’s important to test your patterns using tools or environments that support this style.